 I was sitting on a plane a couple months ago thinking about going to Hawaii.

 I imagined the warm air and the beautiful blue waters that I remembered when I visited years earlier.
-I also imagined starting the vacation feel before we even got to the island.
+I also imagined starting the vacation “feel” before we even got to the island.
 But really how do you do that?
-I learned quickly that you fly with Hawaiian Airlines and you will be on Aloha time way before you even step foot on an island, and we were so happy to be partnering with them to bring you this post.
+I learned quickly that when you fly with Hawaiian Airlines, you will be on Aloha time way before you even step foot on an island.
+We were so happy to be partnering with them to bring you this post.

 Also, this smiling lady above really does greet guests as they begin their Hawaiian vacation at the San Diego Airport.
-I had multiple people see my picture and comment that they love seeing here as they start their adventure!
+I had multiple people see my picture and comment that they love seeing her as they start their adventure to Hawaii too!

 Our flight left bright and early.
 It is a good thing that we arrived at the airport as early as we did, because Hawaiian Airlines boards nearly an hour before take off.
 I’m used to boarding 30 minutes before so this was a nice twist.
 I think it’s always better to get on the plane as early as possible, especially with kids.
 Mine are all seasoned travelers and they love to fly, but it is still nice to be able to get settled in before the flight.